nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_ANIMAL_RESOURCE.md

 ## Practice: Locations

 Now follow the same pattern for location data.
-Create a `locations` package with a `request.py` module in it.
+If you haven't already, create a `locations_requests.py` file within the `views` module.
 Copy your locations array from the `database.json` file that you used for Nashville Kennel and paste it in at the top of the module and store it in a `LOCATIONS` variable.

-Then implement the following two functions in the `locations/request.py` module.
+Then implement the following two functions in the `views/location_requests.py` module.

 1. `get_all_locations`
-1. `get_single_location`
+2. `get_single_location`

 Then add another `if..else` statement to the `do_GET` method in the main module to handle GET requests to `/locations` and `locations/{id}`.